Void-Stag/Void-Stag/README.md

 - Web Development
 - Full Stack Development
 - Database & Analytical
+- Software Engineering

-Other tech areas have piqued my interest, which will challenge my problem solving and adaptability.
+I am interested in other tech areas, which will challenge my problem solving and adaptability.
 I am enthusiastic to collaborate and excel with an innovative team.

 ## 🛠️ Current Skills